 You can try the best M.2 NVMe SSD cloner - AOMEI Backupper to clone M.2 SSD to larger M.2 SSD easily and boot from it successfully in Windows 11, 10, 8, 7.

 About M.2 solid state drive (SSD)

-M.2 SSD is a solid state drive, known as the Next Generation Form Factor (NGFF), which is especially designed for small devices like Ultrabooks or Tablets.
+M.2 SSD is a solid state drive using M.2 form factor (formerly known as the Next Generation Form Factor, NGFF).
+It is especially designed for small devices like laptop, Ultrabooks, or Tablets.
 Here are some features of it.

 - More flexible to use with many board size options.

 - Support PCIe, SATA, and USB interfaces.

 🌟 How to choose a fast M.2 SSD